Wet vs Dry Magnetic Particle Testing: Which Method Should You Use?

 Best Practices for Method Selection

-Selecting the appropriate magnetic particle testing methodology requires thorough assessment of several critical parameters.
+Selecting the appropriate magnetic particle testing methodology requires a thorough assessment of several critical parameters.

 We need to evaluate the inspection environment, defect characteristics, part geometry, and operational constraints to optimize detection reliability.